9075197427/EDA_capstone_project/README.md

 # Exploratory data analysis
 1) Hotels type ratio?
 2)  which month has maximum arrival in the year ?
 3)  Yearwise booking ?
-4)From which country the most guests came?
+4)  From which country the most guests came?
 5)  Most Number of Guest ?
 6)  How many booking cancelled ?
 7)  monthly cancellations?
 8)  market segment wise booking?
 9)  What is the Percentage of repeated guests?
-10)Which type of food is mostly preferred by the guests?
+10)  Which type of food is mostly preferred by the guests?
 11)  which is the busiest month for hotel booking?
-12)Which is the busiest month for Resort and City Hotel?
+12)  Which is the busiest month for Resort and City Hotel?
-13)night stay?
+13)  night stay?
-14)Which is the home country of guest?
+14)  Which is the home country of guest?